 Who uses Mailchimp?

-Why should you use Mailchimp
+Why you should use Mailchimp

-Why people dont use Mailchimp
+Why people don’t use Mailchimp

 What is Mailchimp?